Why is the US in Debt Today and will be Tomorrow?

 An Unfunded Obligation is used to describe any obligation that does not have funding set aside for it.

-Simply Translated – Elected Politicians have obligated US to pay for something, such as future pensions and medical benefits for Elected Politicians, Federal Employees, and the military, and they have not have not set aside any money to pay them.
+Simply Translated – Elected Politicians have obligated US to pay for something, such as future pensions and medical benefits for Elected Politicians, Federal Employees, and the military, social security, medicare and they have not have not set aside any money to pay them.

 At best, this is irresponsible.
 At worst, gross negligence!